-The objective of this program is to improve overall environmental community health by preventing public exposure to legacy mining contaminants and engaging underrepresented and disadvantaged community members in projects to improve their access to clean water and safe fish consumption choices.
+The objective of this program is to improve overall environmental community health by reducing public exposure to legacy mining contaminants and engaging under-represented and disadvantaged community members in projects to improve their access to clean water and safe fish consumption choices.

 In order to build environmentally healthy communities throughout California, TSF needs to continue to lead the statewide dialogue about the need to finally assess and address the lasting legacy of the Gold Rush and to protect the health of residents of our state.